alan-turing-institute/fridge/workflow-based/argo-workflow-setup.md

 kubectl apply -f common/minio-tenant-ingress.yaml
 ```

-Note that this we have not set up a TLS for this Ingress resourse, as the Ingress for Argo Workflows will handle the TLS certificate for the domain.
+Note that we have not set up a TLS for this Ingress resourse, as the Ingress for Argo Workflows will handle the TLS certificate for the domain.

 ## Argo Workflow Setup